2023 Atlético Ottawa season

-The 2023 Atlético Ottawa season will be the fourth season in the history of Atlético Ottawa.
+The 2023 Atlético Ottawa season was the fourth season in the history of Atlético Ottawa.
 In addition to the Canadian Premier League, the club will compete in the Canadian Championship.
-This is to be the club's second season under head coach Carlos González.
+This was the club's second season under head coach Carlos González.

 In the previous season, the club finished 1st in the Canadian Premier League regular season, before losing to Forge FC in the post-season Final.